ANKLE PAIN SURGERY NYC

 What to Expect When Having Ankle Surgery at Downtown Podiatry Physicians

 Rest assured, you are in the best hands possible when you trust Downtown Podiatry Physicians for your ankle surgery.
-Dr. Aakruti Bhalja is a top-rated surgeon who has performed thousands of surgeries.
+Dr. Madhuri Mehta is a top-rated surgeon who has performed thousands of surgeries.
 She is often called upon to lecture on her advanced techniques and the superior results her patients experience.

 - Customized treatment plan.
 Before your surgery, your doctor will discuss the procedure in detail and take your lifestyle, activity level, and overall health into consideration.
 This will lead to a customized plan that is designed to give you the best results possible.
 Any and all questions will be addressed before the surgery.